Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

   * Verify friend requests with actual friends: When you get a Friend request from someone you don't know, but have mutual friends in common, send your mutual friend a private message asking for info about who the supposed person who may have sent the friend request actually is; avoids friending malicious/fake accounts.
 * turn off "auto-pay" (and use Password Manager fill-in instead)

+## Helpful tools

+* Use a password manager (and all that that entails!)
+  * Do the same for "password reset questions" (i.e., don't answer such questions honestly or with info that is posted to social media)

 # Individuals vs. Assholes with Resources

-* Adblockers (uBlock Origin, etc.)
-* Clear cookies (cookie-clearing/whitelisting plugins)
-* Signal (because of authentication, not just for encryption)
+## Security hygiene and habits

 * Audit/revoke your social network account "Connected Apps" settings for apps you don't use
 * Possibly put a [credit freeze](https://en.wikipedia.org/wiki/Credit_freeze) on your credit line at the three major credit
 * Turn on "automatic updates" for software you use.
 * Don't click on links in emails you didn't solicit yourself; when you get an email "from PayPal" asking to verify your account *close* the email, *open* a Web browser yourself, and *manually* type `paypal.com` into the address bar, yourself, don't just click the link.
 * turn off "show remote images/content" and other "preview" features in your mail, RSS reader, etc apps

+## Helpful tools

+* Adblockers (uBlock Origin, etc.)
+* Clear cookies (cookie-clearing/whitelisting plugins)
+* Signal (because of authentication, not just for encryption)

 # Individuals vs. The State

+## Data management

 * Encrypt your phone/laptop disk at rest (FileVault, Android Encryption, LUKS/cryptsetup)

+## Security hygiene and habits

 * Use passphrases, not biometric unlock features such as fingerprints
 * Use cash whenever possible, not a credit card or electronic payment system
 * Switch your default search provider to a Google-alternative